TouK/nussknacker/docs/Configuration.md

 In addition you can specify following values:

 * jobManagerTimeout (e.g. 1m) - timeout used in communication with Flink cluster
-* processConfig - name of config part that describes configuration of model (see below)
-* jarPath - location of jar with model for processes *Deprecated - please use classpath*
 * classpath - list of files/URLs with jars with model for processes

 ##Process  {#model}